What Is a Spouse Visa

 The “Spouse or Child of Japanese National” visa is designed for individuals who are married to a Japanese citizen.
 In addition, children and special adopted children of Japanese nationals can also apply.
 This visa category allows for unrestricted residence activities, including work, making it one of the most flexible visa types.

-Status or Position in Japan under “Spouse or Child of Japanese National”
+Who Qualifies for the “Spouse or Child of Japanese National” Visa

 Spouse of a Japanese national, special adopted child, or biological child of a Japanese national